 Many unfortunate cases lead to immediate death, causing concern and raising questions about the potential risk factors for this incident.
-Here, Dr. James P. Daubert, a sports cardiologist at Duke University (USA), will explain why and how to prevent it to help you feel secure while running.
+Here, Dr. James P. Daubert, a sports cardiologist at Duke University (USA), will explain the reasons why and how to prevent it to help you feel secure while running.

 What could explain such sudden deaths?